shahabi8/Training/system_design/system.md

 TrueTime API
 Google’s TrueTime API in Spanner is an interesting option.
 Instead of a particular time stamp, it reports an interval of time.

 Time stamp: The time stamp is 41 bits.
-We use TETE​ as a time stamp.
+We use T​ as a time stamp.

 Uncertainty: The uncertainty is four bits.
 Since the maximum uncertainty is claimed to be 6–10 ms, we’ll use four bits for storing it.